jess-of-the-woods/tid_til/notes/linux/terminal.md

 - `nano path/filename`: Open file in Nano editor ( ctrl + O to save, ctrl + X to exit ) - [beginners guide](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

 #### Vi/Vim
 - `vi path/filename`: open file in Vim.
-Vim has 2 modes, 'esc' & 'i' alternate between modes. i is text mode, esc then `:q` then enter to quit.
+Vim has 2 modes, command mode & input mode. 'esc' & 'i' alternate between modes. i is input mode, esc then `:q` then enter to quit.
 - `:wq` or `:x` to write to file & quit
 - `:q!` to discard changes.
 - `w`: to move to next word, `cw` to replace word??